dharmaprotocol/dharma.js/README.md

 This repository contains the `dharma.js` client application development libraries.  `dharma.js` makes it easy for developers who may not be deeply familiar with smart contract development to interact with the various components of Dharma protocol and build hyper-flexible lending applications.

-Extensive documentation on the libraries can be found [here](#).
+Extensive documentation on the libraries can be found [here](https://docs.dharma.io).

-For examples of how to integrate `dharma.js` into a client application, we recommend perusing the [Dharma React Starter Kit](https://github.com/dharmaprotocol/dharma-react-starter-kit) repository and playing around with the sample application.
+For examples of how to integrate `dharma.js` into a client application, we recommend perusing the [Dharma React Starter Kit](https://github.com/dharmaprotocol/dharma-react-starter-kit) repository and playing around with the sample application

 ##### Installation & Setup:
 ```